 - Implement with Your People in Mind: A successful rollout depends on your team’s buy-in.
 Start by identifying their biggest office frustrations, clearly show how the new software solves them, and use their feedback to measure success and continuously improve the workplace experience.

-What is Office Capacity Management Software?
+What Is Office Capacity Management Software, Really?

 Think of office capacity management software as your command center for the workplace.
 At its core, it’s a set of digital tools designed to help you organize and simplify the day-to-day logistics of your office.
 This isn't just about tracking who's coming in; it's about managing everything from company assets and schedules to how your physical space is actually used.
 In a hybrid work environment, where office attendance can change daily, this kind of software becomes essential.